content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/basics of java/17-java-type-casting.md

 ## 1. Type Casting

--   In Java, **type casting** is a method or process that converts a data type into another data type in both ways manually and automatically.
+-   In Java, **type casting** is a method or process that converts one primitive data type into another data type in both ways manually and automatically.
 -   The automatic conversion is done by the compiler and manual conversion performed by the programmer.
 -   Convert a value from one data type to another data type is known as **type casting**.